-Digital transformation, a topic that's all too familiar and relevant to any business in 2020.
+Digital transformation, a topic that's all too familiar and relevant to any business.
 Although digital transformation is possibly mentioned in every corporate playbook, many organizations have failed to achieve the desirable outcomes with their digital transformation initiatives.
 Why?
 And how can business leaders successfully use new technology to solve their business problems?

 In this blog post, I will discuss about what I believe to be the optimal companion in your digital transformation journey: process mining.

 From our experience of delivering more than 400 process mining projects to customers worldwide, a good number of which are digital transformation projects, we can identify the most common challenges that organizations face:

 Speed of change: As technology nowadays is changing by the minute, companies also need to keep themselves updated and proactive accordingly!
 In the midst of this corona crisis, we've seen that everything is changing suddenly and rapidly around the world, and that business plan you prepared last year might no longer be relevant.

 From the technology viewpoint, changes keep coming faster than ever.
 Organizations need to have a solution to guide themselves through these new circumstances, and process mining is the optimal choice.

 Take the camera industry for example: film cameras were beloved 20 years ago then swiftly replaced by digital cameras in every household.
 For the past 10 years, phone cameras keep getting better and better, aiming to take digital cameras out of business.
 Interestingly, the digital cameras kept evolving by themselves and gave birth to mirrorless ones.
 Interestingly, film cameras recently have made their way back to the competition, proving that the most unexpected things can and will always happen in business.